New York Personal Injury Lawyers Represent Victims of Riata Defibrillators

 Medical device manufacturers should fully understand the risks of products before putting them on the market.
 When manufacturers make and market devices that malfunction, they should be held accountable for the serious harm they cause.

-If you have suffered complications after having a defibrillator implanted with St. Jude’s Riata defibrillator leads, or you suspect a loved one’s death was caused by defibrillator complications, discuss your concerns with a compassionate medical device injury attorney at Belluck & Fox, LLP.
+If you have suffered complications after having a defibrillator implanted with St. Jude’s Riata defibrillator leads, or you suspect a loved one’s death was caused by defibrillator complications, discuss your concerns and know your rights with the help of a compassionate medical device injury attorney at Belluck & Fox, LLP.

-Belluck & Fox is listed as one of America’s best law firms by U.S. News & World Report and Best Lawyers magazine.
+Belluck & Fox, LLP is listed as one of America’s best law firms by U.S. News & World Report and Best Lawyers magazine.
 We provide personalized and professional legal representation.
-Our lawyers have helped many clients injured by dangerous products and medical devices.
+Our product liability lawyers have helped many clients injured by dangerous products and medical devices.